danhans42/nxflash/README.md

 ## Uploading/Flashing via Serial

-1. Connect your serial cable is connected to both your PSX and PC.
+1. Connect your serial cable to both your PSX and PC.
 2. Run NXFLASH on your PlayStation via your chosen method - ensure your EEPROM is correctly detected (not unknown/unsupported).
 3. Press TRIANGLE on the pad to go into serial ROM upload.
 4. On your machine upload your rom eg. nxflash.py -ru /dev/ttyS0 uniromv66.bin